California Court Finds Tribe Lacks Standing to Quantify Reserved Water Right

 Moving forward, this case further defines the standing requirements for water rights claims beyond just a possible or probable harm to water rights or quality in the future.
 Federally reserved water rights continue to remain intact despite non-use, but tribes must now show a current or planned future use that is being injured in order to justify the need for quantification of such rights or implementation of a water quality component for these rights.

-Beveridge & Diamond's Natural Resources and Federal Lands practice group helps clients make sense of government agencies' frequently differing regulatory requirements in natural resources, permitting, land use planning, and zoning challenges.
+Beveridge & Diamond's Natural Resources and Federal Lands practice group counsels clients on resource and project development on federally-managed and private lands, regulatory enforcement, and litigation.
 For more information, please contact the author.